 The UM Center to Advance Chronic Pain Research (CACPR) arose from a strong foundation built on decades of successful pain research at the University of Maryland, Baltimore (UMB).
 It also arose by recognizing that the complex problem of chronic pain requires a broad perspective.
-The CACPR is a multidisciplinary center comprised of nationally and internationally renowned clinical and preclinical translational scientists whose principle research focus is on the physiological, genetic, and psychosocial underpinnings of the development and persistence of debilitating chronic pain conditions.
+The CACPR is a multidisciplinary center composed of nationally and internationally renowned clinical and preclinical translational scientists whose principle research focus is on the physiological, genetic, and psychosocial underpinnings of the development and persistence of debilitating chronic pain conditions.

-The CACPR is a campus-wide entity, under the leadership of Co-Directors from the School of Nursing (Dr. Susan G. Dorsey) and the School of Dentistry (Dr. Joel D. Greenspan).
-CACPR seeks to promote cutting edge basic, translational, and clinical biomedical research that will advance our understanding and treatment of chronic pain.
+The CACPR is a campuswide entity, under the leadership of co-directors from the School of Nursing (Susan G. Dorsey, PhD, RN, FAAN) and the School of Dentistry (Joel D. Greenspan, PhD).
+CACPR seeks to promote cutting-edge basic, translational, and clinical biomedical research that will advance our understanding and treatment of chronic pain.
 As a catalyst for this process, the CACPR engages multidisciplinary research teams and scientist-clinician collaborations to address this critical health care problem, which is a burden to patients, their families, and society.
 Together, the faculty, staff, and student members of the CACPR bring together a unique collection of skills to create an exciting research environment that is primed to make great strides in the field of pain research.

 The mission of the CACPR is to cultivate and expand the cutting-edge multidisciplinary pain research portfolio at the University of Maryland, Baltimore with the overarching goal of improved patient care and quality of life.
 We will achieve this goal by: